Probe: US Interior official used office for personal gain

 It’s the second finding of ethical violations in six months against Domenech, the agency’s assistant secretary for insular and international affairs.
 Investigators in December found that he broke federal ethics rules by twice meeting with his former employer, a conservative Texas-based policy group, to discuss legal disputes between the group and the agency.

 The contacts between Domenech and the EPA official began at a concert at Wolf Trap National Park for the Performing Arts in Virginia in the fall of 2017.
-Domenech, three family members and the senior EPA official had received free tickets through the office of then-Interior Secretary Ryan Zinke, the report said.
+Domenech, three family members including the son-in-law and the senior EPA official had received free tickets through the office of then-Interior Secretary Ryan Zinke, the report said.

+The son-in-law was not named or otherwise identified in the report, but two persons familiar with the matter who were not authorized to speak about it publicly identified his relation to Domenech.
+The son-in-law was referred to in the report as “family member 1.”

-While there, Domenech “used his position to gain access to the EPA senior official when he believed (his son-in-law) could not,” the report said.
+While at the Wolf Trap concert, Domenech was seated with the EPA official and “used his position to gain access to the EPA senior official when he believed family member 1 could not,” the report said.

 Domenech told investigators that one of the emails he sent to the EPA official to follow up on the meeting at Wolf Trap was a “courtesy” to move the process along.